 When you get to Unazuki Onsen station, you will need to walk about 5 minutes to the Unazuki (宇奈月) station, where Torokko trains will depart.
-I know the station names are similar and is a bit confusing…
+I know the station names are similar and are a bit confusing…

 Kurobe Gorge Torokko Train

 What is a Torokko Train (トロッコ電車)?
 The Japanese word Torokko actually comes from the English word “truck”, and its primary meaning is the mining or transportation cars used to haul materials for construction.
-These days Torokko means passenger cars, but with bare minimum comfort and usually the main purpose is for sightseeing.
+These days Torokko means passenger cars, but with bare minimum comfort and usually, the main purpose is for sightseeing.

-This incredibly scenic route was originally built by Kansai Electric Power company for transporting materials and personnel for the construction of hydro-electric plants back in 1937.
+This incredibly scenic route was originally built by the Kansai Electric Power company for transporting materials and personnel for the construction of hydro-electric plants back in 1937.
 For a long time, it was just used by the company to maintain and build power plants.
-Due to its unique scenery unlike anywhere else in Japan, there was a demand from people to see the sights and the company started transporting passengers in 1953.
+Due to its unique scenery unlike anywhere else in Japan, there was a demand for people to see the sights and the company started transporting passengers in 1953.

 There are basically 2 types of seats you can get for the Kurobe Gorge Torokko train (even though the website and info page make it seems like 3).
 The seats are either open-air or enclosed.
-The enclosed ones are called second class car (特別車) and first class/relax car (リラックス車).
+The enclosed ones are called second class car (特別車) and first-class/relax car (リラックス車).

 With your tickets, you are assigned to a specific car number but you can choose any seats within the car.
-The open-air cars have benches and the enclosed ones have individual seats, with an option to fold down the arm rest in the center to create a bench.
+The open-air cars have benches and the enclosed ones have individual seats, with an option to fold down the armrest in the center to create a bench.
 You can reserve and book the Torokko tickets online but the site is in Japanese only.